ParAlg/gbbs/benchmarks/KTruss/README.md

 only runs once.
 This restriction can be removed in general (e.g., by copying the graph, or using more sophisticated techniques for filtering edges), but the preliminary version currently does not support these features.

+The largest graph we have currently run the code on has a couple of billion edges.

 If you have questions, please contact {ldhulipa@cs.cmu.edu, jshun@mit.edu}.